How To Hire Felons in 7 Steps: Everything Businesses Need To Know

 Legal Consideration of Rejecting Based on Background Checks

 Be aware that rejecting people for a job based solely on their criminal history may violate the Civil Rights Act of 1964.
-The Equal Employment Opportunity Commission (EEOC) has stated that Title VII of the Civil Rights Act prohibits employers from treating candidates with similar background differently because of their race, national origin, color, sex, or religion.
+The Equal Employment Opportunity Commission (EEOC) has stated that Title VII of the Civil Rights Act prohibits employers from treating candidates with similar backgrounds differently because of their race, national origin, color, sex, or religion.
 The EEOC also makes clear employers cannot use policies or practices that reject candidates based on criminal history if it significantly disadvantages people of a protected class.

 So what do you do?